Sangramborude14/coolnotes/README.md

 # 📓 CoolNotes - Premium Full-Stack Note Taking Application

 CoolNotes is a high-performance, aesthetically premium full-stack note-taking application.
-It is engineered using the latest React and Next.js paradigms, focusing on a seamless user experience, secure authentication, and a robust database architecture.
+It is engineered using the latest React and Next.js paradigms, focusing on a seamless user experience, secure authentication, real-time study tracking, and a robust database architecture.

 ---

 ## 🚀 Comprehensive Tech Stack

 ### Frontend Architecture
-- **Framework**: **Next.js 16.2.6 (App Router)** - Utilizing Server Components for layout and data fetching, and Client Components for interactive UI elements.
+- **Framework**: **Next.js 16.2.6 (App Router)** - Utilizing Server Components for layout, data fetching, and the dashboard, and Client Components for interactive UI elements.
-- **Library**: **React 19.2** - Using modern hooks (`useState`, `useEffect`) and strict mode.
+- **Library**: **React 19** - Using modern hooks (`useState`, `useEffect`, `useRef`, `use`) and strict mode.
 - **Styling**: **Tailwind CSS 4** - Implementing a custom design system based on CSS variables (HSL) for themes.
 Features a heavy emphasis on "Glassmorphism" (semi-transparent blurred backgrounds), micro-animations (hover scaling, transitions), and deep dark/light mode compatibility.
 - **Icons**: **Lucide React** - For consistent, scalable vector iconography across the application (sidebar, buttons).